 Today’s life insurance policies often come with many bells and whistles, offering policyholders some options that might even sound too good to be true.

 If you don’t know what they are talking about, you can get tricked into buying a more expensive policy for protection or add-ons you don’t really need.

-What Is Return Of Premium Life Insurance And How Does It Work?
+What Is Return Of Premium Life Insurance?

-Return of premium life insurance is a type of coverage that will return the premiums that were paid in for the coverage if the insured on the policy survives throughout the entire “term,” or time period, of the policy.
+Return of premium life insurance is a type of coverage that will return the premiums that were paid for the coverage if the insured on the policy survives throughout the entire “term,” or time period, of the policy.

 Oftentimes, these plans are marketed to those who believe that term life insurance is the best type of coverage to own, yet don’t want to take the chance that they will pay premiums into the plan for years without any type of return should they outlive the term of the policy.

 The premium is based on the insured’s age and health status at the time that he or she applies for the policy.

 If the insured were to pass away during the time that the policy is in force, the named beneficiary (or beneficiaries) will receive the death benefit proceeds.

 In fact, one of the most common reasons people won’t buy another insurance policy is because they paid for the first one, and when the term was over, they thought about all the money they could have “saved” by not having an insurance plan in place.